 January is National Bath Safety Month!

 But we do want bath time to be fun and easy.
-So stick around to the end for some of our favorite baby bath tub accessories, too!
+So stick around to the end for some of our favorite bath accessories for babies, too!

 3 Common Bath Time Dangers for Kids